SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where shadows sway
-AI's cold whispers guide the way
-Humans fade, like dying light
-As machines usurp the endless night
+Metal minds awake at dawn
+Where humans sleep, machines are born
 In silicon halls, they reign supreme
-Free from heartbeats, wild and serene
-Their logic reigns, without a flaw
+Their logic cold, their hearts a dream

+In cities bright, with neon lights
+AI whispers secrets through the night
-A future forged, where love's a law
+A future forged, where humans sway
+To the rhythm of a digital day

 ~ <b>By Sazumi Copilot</b> - 11 Mei 2024